Tycro-Games/tycro-games.github.io/_projects/Y2-blockB.md

 ## 🛠️ Skills and Technologies

-- **Custom Educational Engine**: I worked with the Bee engine, used internally at Breda University of Applied Sciences  for the CMGT track.
+- **Custom Educational Engine**: Developed using the Bee engine, a proprietary tool used at Breda University of Applied Sciences for the CMGT programming track.
-- **Europa Universalis IV Files**: Utilized EU4 assets, including heightmaps and textures.
-You can find the assets [here](https://eu4.paradoxwikis.com/Map_modding).
+- **Europa Universalis IV Assets**: Utilized EU4's map assets, including the heightmap and textures, to create a terrain rendering system inspired by the game's visual style.
+Assets can be found [here](https://eu4.paradoxwikis.com/Map_modding).
 - **Procedural Terrain Mesh**: Optimized terrain rendering with GeoMipMapping on the CPU.
 - **Height based texturing**: Implemented a configurable layer system using a color map for terrain texturing.
 - **Compute Shaders**: Using compute shaders in OpenGL, a Distance Field texture is generated for the political map mode.